 - Set up some clear terms of sale and clear terms of purchase for your business.

-- Make sure they are fair.
+- Make sure they do not contain unfair terms.

 - State clearly in all communications that these are the terms for the transaction.